VALOR Act Academic Credit Evaluation Policy

-To qualify for this tuition waiver, you must be "matriculated" which means you applied for admission and were accepted into a degree program.
-As a degree-seeking Massachusetts veteran, your tuition will be waived when you provide us with a copy of your Member 4 DD214 showing an Honorable discharge.
-The waiver applies to state-funded programs offered at UMass Boston.
+To qualify for this tuition credit, you must be "matriculated" which means you have applied for admission and were accepted into a degree program.
+As a degree-seeking Massachusetts veteran, your tuition will be waived when you provide us with a copy of your DD214 (Member-4) showing an Honorable Discharge.
+The credit applies to state-funded programs offered at UMass Boston.
 It does not cover your UMass Boston fees such as curriculum, service, mandatory or lab fees.

 How To Use your GI Bill to Pay for College

-- Apply for your veterans benefits using the Veterans Online Application, VONAPP on the GI Bill website
+- Apply for your veterans benefits using the Veterans Online Application (VONAPP)

 - Apply for admissions to UMass Boston as an undergraduate or graduate student